The Baptist – “More Than a Prophet”

-Christ said that John was “more than a prophet” (Matthew 11:9) because it was John’s privilege to announce the coming of Him to whom all the prophets had borne witness to the world.
-John was the personal forerunner of the Messiah (Matthew 3:3;).
+Christ declared that John was “more than a prophet” (Matthew 11:9) because it was John’s privilege to announce the coming of Him to whom all the prophets had borne witness to the world.
+John was the personal forerunner of the Messiah.
+“For this is he who was spoken of by the prophet Isaiah, saying: “The voice of one crying in the wilderness: ‘Prepare the way of the Lord; make His paths straight'” (Matthew 3:3).
 This was the most important task of all generations.

 In His service,